ryanzoleta/todoist-save-url-site/README.md

 # Save URL to Todoist

-This is the repo for the main site of the browser extension of the same name](https://github.com/ryanarnold/todoist-save-url-extension).
+This is the repo for the main site of the [browser extension of the same name](https://github.com/ryanarnold/todoist-save-url-extension).
 The primary purpose of this is to handle the Todoist API OAuth flow in addition to marketing.

 Currently hosted at https://saveurltodoist.vercel.app/